rmosolgo/graphql-ruby/guides/schema/class_based_api.md

 - creating a custom class which extends `GraphQL::Schema::Field`
 - overriding `#initialize` and `#to_graphql` on that class (instance methods)
-- assigning that class to the `Field` constant on Objects and Interfaces which should use the customized field.
+- registering that class as the `field_class` on Objects and Interfaces which should use the customized field.

 For example, you can create a custom class which accepts a new parameter to `initialize`: